TeamColorify/colorify/README.md

 # Colorify
 Colorify is a Open Source toolkit for developing with HTML, and CSS.
 Colorify makes your web developing life smooth by reducing the stress you put in searching for various colors and their hexcode.
-All colors you can think of in one place.
+All colors you can think of in one place.you can get probably all the colours

 > V1.0 is under development.